cody-nivens/rothstocks/README.md

 RothStock started as an attempt to determine stocks for my Roth account years ago (read when I had money :)).

 The idea is to
-* buy stock that pays a dividend
+* Buy stock that pays a dividend.
-* when such a dividend is paid, buy more shares of the same stock.
+* Reinvest the dividend in more shares of the same stock.

 This process gives a two fold return on an invenstment:
 * First is the rising (one hopes) price of the stock.
 * The second is the increased amount of stock (original stock + shares bought by dividend).

+When initialized, the application has two users: palo@alto.com and jalo@alto.com.
+Palo is an admin, Jalo is not.
+The password is '12345689'.
+Additionally, 881 stocks are loaded from a Champion Dividend Stock Excel spreadsheet from [The DRIP Investing Resource Center](http://www.dripinvesting.org/Tools/Tools.asp).

 To set up the secrets for running this app, do the following.